gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

-Details of the use of Flags, if different from what described in the current document, MUST be specified in the Cypher Specification document for that specific Protection Engine.
+Details of the use of Flags, if different from what described in the current document, MUST be specified in the Cipher Specification document for that specific Protection Engine.

 An example of Protection Engine can be DTLS.